Good hygiene for coronavirus (COVID-19)

 - increase the amount of fresh air by opening windows or changing air conditioning

-There is no evidence that alcohol-free hand rubs are effective against viruses like COVID-19.
-Experts recommend you don’t use them.
+There is limited evidence that alcohol-free hand rubs are effective against COVID-19.
+Experts recommend the use of alcohol-based hand sanitisers.

 When you are sick